Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-05-22

 I started to work on the Ball class by making its instance variables, the constructor, and the beginning of the applyForce method.
-I also

 ### 2023-05-23

-info
+I finished the first version of the Ball, and made Machine the main class instead of Ball.
+I also added bounciness to Stopper's constructor and the methods that will be used whenever a ball collides with a Stopper object.
+I started to incorporate hitboxes into the Stopper constructors.